diogoferraz/web-component/README.md

-# web-component
+# Javascript and Jquery Web Component
-Web component written in pure javascript and jquery ES6
+Web component written in javascript and jquery ES6